 - (A) Make Action Clear.
-The skier shall make each action and movement clear to the Event Judge(s), taking into account the distance, water spray, speed of movement and other factors affecting the ability of the Event Judge(s) to discern the prescribed actions when performing a trick. - (B) Maintain BSP.
+The skier shall make each action and movement clear to the Boat Crew(s), taking into account the distance, water spray, speed of movement and other factors affecting the ability of the Event Judge(s) to discern the prescribed actions when performing a trick: that each trick was performed according to the Rules. - (B) Maintain BSP.
 The skier shall display appropriate BSP at the start, during, and the end of tricks. - (C) Equipment.
-It is the skier's responsibility to declare equipment pursuant to Rule 303(B).
+It is the skier's responsibility to declare extra equipment pursuant to Rule 303(Bl).